rantaoca/neato-sdk-android/README.md

 ```

 ### Working with Users
-Once the user is authenticated you can retrieve user informations using the NeatoUser class:
+Once the user is authenticated you can retrieve user information using the `NeatoUser` class:

 ```java
 NeatoUser neatoUser = NeatoUser.getInstance(context);